 This report has been revised to address comments made during peer review.
-The major change related to revision 1 is that the drainage analysis now includes areas on the abutting property to the east.
-All proposed infiltration is now via subsurface structures and two 450i Stormceptor units have been added to the proposed system.
-The major change related to revision 2 is that the infiltration systems were all relocated to provide 50 foot separation from the proposed septic system.
-This required that the drainage scheme for the site changed from dividing at the building to flow north and south to all flowing south.
-The underground storage tanks were moved to accommodate the infiltration systems moved to south side of the store and the systems are now equipped with bypass for major storm events that exceed the 10 year storm peak elevation.
+The major change is that the drainage analysis now includes areas on the abutting property to the east.
+All proposed infiltration is now via subsurface structures.
+Two 450i Stormceptor units have been added to the proposed system.